fynv/ScoreDraft/docs/intro_eng.md

 cz = ScoreDraft.UtauDraft('d:/CZloid', False)
 ```

 You can also put the voicebank folder into the **UTAUVoice** directory under the starting directory so that ScoreDraft can create an initializer for you automatically.
 The subdirectory name + "_UTAU" will apprear as the initializer name in the PrintCatalog lists.
 (The "_UTAU" posfix exists for some historical reason).
-If the original sub-foler name is unsuitable to be used as an Python variable name, then you should rename it to prevent a Python error.
+If the original sub-folder name is unsuitable to be used as an Python variable name, then you should rename it to prevent a Python error.

 ## Instrument Play